-South Sandwich Islands Turks and Caicos Islands The Sovereign Base Areas of
+South Georgia and the South Sandwich Islands Turks and Caicos Islands The Sovereign Base Areas of

 Akrotiri and Dhekelia

 6.4 Annex D - Home Office Immigration Passport Stamps

 We have previously given examples of the stamps but as new stamps are introduced or perhaps changed since the chapter was issued, we will no longer print the stamps.
 The stamps can be found on the Home Office's Immigration and Nationality Directorate website which is constantly updated.